-This course focuses on the relations between states, international governmental bodies, communities and individuals within the public international legal framework.
-It explores competing notions of sovereignty, and whether the traditional dominance of state sovereignty is being diminished in the twenty-first century.
-Special attention will be paid to the recognition of states and the consequent obligations of states, the law of treaties, and topical issues in international law, particularly criminal justice, refugees, the environment and human rights.
+This course focuses on the relations between states, international organisations and other legal actors within the public international legal framework.
+It explores competing notions of sovereignty, and the dilemma of conflict resolution between parties under international law.
+Special attention will be paid to the recognition of states and the consequent obligations of states, the law of treaties, and topical issues in international law, for example criminal justice, refugees, the law of the sea, and human rights.
 Students will gain knowledge of the public international legal framework, and be exposed to a range of controversial debates which reflect the highly politicised nature of international law.
 A blended learning format will enable active learning and encourage student engagement with topical issues.

 1. A thorough and contextual knowledge of public international law doctrine, principles and the role of legal institutions, in the areas covered during the course.